IHP Trustees Fellows Employment

 No, but experience, knowledge and/or genuine interest in learning about the country/culture is a plus.

 Do my references need to provide recommendation letters?

 No, please do not submit letters of recommendation with your application.
 Please list your references’ contact information and we will contact them during the interview stage of the selection process.

-What is the student group like that Fellows travel with?
+What is the IHP student group like that Fellows travel with?

-IHP student groups can range from 20-34 students and are often quite geographically, ethnically, ideologically, and financially diverse.
-While a majority of students are U.S. American and studying at U.S. universities and colleges, this is not always the case.
+IHP student groups can range from 20-32 students and are often quite geographically, ethnically, ideologically, and financially diverse.
+While a majority of students are U.S. American and studying at U.S. universities and colleges, this is not the rule.
 Students come from a variety of disciplinary backgrounds, most commonly in the social sciences, but share an interest in the program content and/or comparative study abroad approach.

 IHP programs are rigorous and intense.
 What support do Fellows receive?

 Fellows receive training and resources during the June Planning Meeting.
-Additionally, their program director and/or program manager is a point of contact and support while they are traveling.
+Additionally, their Program Director and/or Program Manager is a point of contact and support whilst they are traveling.
 SIT Student Affairs is a major source of support in handling crises and emergencies that go beyond the scope of the Fellow.